JacobStephens2/poker-web-app/README.md

 # Poker App

-This app aims to provide poker play in browser.
+This web app allows playing through part of a fixed limit poker hand.